Jason-Pallone/Giphy-API/README.md

 # Giphy API

-This project uses Giphys API to allow the user to search for gifs, the user can click on any gif to be brough to the source of that gif.

 ![Giphy API gif](./gif/giphy-api.gif)

 [View the live demo](https://giphy-api-jp.herokuapp.com/index.html)

 If you would like to view my portfolio, [Click here](https://jasonpallone.com)

+# Description

+This project uses Giphys API to allow the user to search for gifs, the user can click on any gif to be brough to the source of that gif.

+# Getting started

 To run this project on your PC follow the steps below.